ArpadGBondor/50_Projects_In_50_Days-19_Theme_Clock/README.md

 The minute and hour hands are slowly moving every second.

-The transition that animates the movement of the hands is turned off for 1 second every time when the time changes from '11:59:59' to '00:00:00'.
 The hands of the clock are not spinning anymore.
+The transition from '11:59:59' to '00:00:00' is also solved.

 I also added clock face.